FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

 # ccf-loans

-Currently working on optimising the `validators/init` validators into `validators/merkel`
+Currently working on optimising `validators/merkel` I have created a set of validators to combine checks for `loan` and `collateral` validators

 The root `validators` dir has the current optimisation set,